SciML/SciMLSensitivity.jl/docs/src/tutorials/data_parallel.md

 ## Within-ODE Multithreaded and GPU Batching

-We end by noting that there is an alternative way of batching which can be more efficient in some cases like neural ODEs.
-With a neural networks, columns are treated independently (by the properties of matrix multiplication).
+We end by noting that there is an alternative way of batching which can be more efficient in some cases, like neural ODEs.
+With neural networks, columns are treated independently (by the properties of matrix multiplication).
 Thus for example, with `Chain` we can define an ODE: